aristia/Bordeaux-Summer-School---Intro-Neurolinguistic/README.md

 # Bordeaux Summer School 2024 <br/> Project 8: Introduction to Neurolinguistic

-In this project you will learn about why we bother to look at the brain to study language processing.
-Due to this endevour to understand the how language is processed *(for now, we will only focus on this!)*  and produced by the brain we have neurolinguistics.
+In this project, you will learn why we look at the brain to study language processing.
+Due to this endeavor to understand how language is processed and produced by the brain, we have neurolinguistics.</br>
-There are several methods that are used to study the brain and one of them is electroencephalography (EEG).
-In this project, we will see how EEG is used in language processing study and how to do one of the most common analysis method that is event-related-potential (ERP).
+There are several methods used to study the brain, one of which is electroencephalography (EEG).
+In this project, we will see how EEG is used in language processing studies and how to perform one of the most common analysis methods, event-related potential (ERP).</br>
-I will introduce you what are the common ERP components that are normally observed in neurolinguistic studies.
+I will introduce you to the common ERP components that are normally observed in neurolinguistic studies.
-To do this we will analyze data from [ERP CORE](https://erpinfo.org/erp-core) datasets that is provided by Steve J Luck lab.
+To do this, we will analyze data from the [ERP CORE](https://erpinfo.org/erp-core) datasets provided by Steve J. Luck's lab.
-ERP CORE has several datasets, for the purpose of this project, we will use N400 datasets because N400 is a common ERP component that is normally observed in neurolinguistic studies.
+ERP CORE has several datasets; for the purpose of this project, we will use the N400 datasets because the N400 is a common ERP component that is normally observed in neurolinguistic studies.

+## Plan
+**Day 1 (15/7)** : Theoritical background behind language studies and the use of EEG *(and how to design the experiment)*</br>
+**Day 2 (16/7)** : EEG pre-processing</br>
+**Day 3 (17/7)** : EEG demo and EEG pre-processing</br>
+**Day 4 (18/7)** : Epochs selection, Evoked generating, plot</br>
+**Day 5 (19/7)** : Statistical analysis</br>
+**Day 6 (20/7)** : Presentation

 ## Software for EEG pre-processing and analysis
 There are several softwares (e.g., BrainVision Analyzer, BESA, Cartool, EEGLAB, MNE, etc) that you can use to do pre-processing.
 In reality, you can actually use whatever you want.
 However, for this summer school, I would recommend you to use MNE which is an open source Python package.